Brandon Gubitosa

 Benefits of Data Replication

-Data replication offers a range of benefits:
+Data replication offers a range of benefits, here are 5 of the most common:

 • Disaster Recovery: It reduces data loss and downtime by creating multiple copies of your database spread across various locations, allowing for fast recovery in case of a system failure.